aarti-a/Cypress-cucumber-gherkin/README.md

 The login feature file will run the login test case for starbucks.com
 # cypress/e2e/login.feature

+The api feature file will call the Dog open API to get the random image of Dog
+# cypress/e2e/api.feature

 You can create your own cypress.env.json file that Cypress will automatically check.
 Values in here will overwrite conflicting environment variables in your Cypress configuration.